-The valuation method applied to financial assets in the Solvency II EBS does not differ from IFRS.
 There are no valuation differences between the EBS and the financial statements.
 The reclassifications between investment categories result from the difference between the Solvency II definitions and those used in the financial statements.
-There is also an immaterial reclassification between cash and debts owed to credit institutions (included in other liabilities).

-For further details on IFRS balances and valuation methods applied to investments, please refer to the following notes in the 2018 Financial Statements: Note 2 - Accounting policies, Note 12 - Financial instruments, Note 14 - Derivative financial instruments and Note 21 - Cash and cash equivalents.
+For further details on IFRS balances and valuation methods applied to investments, please refer to the following notes in the 2020 Financial Statements: Note 2 - Accounting policies, Note 12 - Financial instruments, Note 16 - Derivative financial instruments and Note 23 - Cash and cash equivalents.